-These unaudited interim consolidated financial statements (the "Interim Consolidated Financial Statements"), including comparatives, have been prepared in accordance with International Accounting Standards ("IAS") 34 'Interim Financial Reporting' using accounting policies consistent with the IFRS issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The Unaudited Interim Consolidated Financial Statements (the "Interim Consolidated Financial Statements"), including comparatives have been prepared in accordance with IFRS, as issued by the International Accounting Standards Board (the "IASB") and the interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-The Interim Consolidated Financial Statements were approved and authorized for issuance by the Board on November 18, 2022.
+The Interim Consolidated Financial Statements were approved and authorized for issuance by the Board on May 26, 2023.